Razzaz/labmonitoring/README.md

 - Temperature and humidity measurement
 - Air quality measurement
 - Realtime data collecting
-- Based on IoT (integrating with notification alert for dangerous condition)
+- Based on IoT (integrating with notification alert for unwanted/dangerous condition)

 ## Hardware Interfacing
 **Schematic will be uploaded here**